chainaim3003/algoTITANV6/README.md

 ## Steps to setup API Server
-Navigate to ~/projects/LEGENT/algoTITANV5/LegentvLEI/api-server (subject to change according to your path) Run : npm install
+Navigate to ~/projects/LEGENT/algoTITANV5/LegentvLEI/api-server (subject to change according to your path)

+Navigate to ~/projects/<YOUR DESTINATTION DIRECTORY>/LegentvLEI/api-server (subject to change according to your path)

+Run : npm install
 Run : node server.js